codeplaysoftware/standards-proposals/builtin_kernels/sycl-1.2.1/builtin_kernels.md

 ### Program class

-The program class is extended with a new method, `create_from_built_in_kernel`, which internally uses the relevant OpenCL call(s) to create a valid program object for the devices associated with the instance of the program.
+The program class is extended with a new method, `create_from_built_in_kernel`, which internally uses the relevant low-level API call(s) to create a valid program object for the devices associated with the instance of the program.
 Built-in kernels do not require a building stage, so the program state is immediately set to executable.

 Built-in kernels are not available on the host-device, and will raise `cl::sycl::invalid_context` exception when calling the method on a host context.